 The enjoyable and giving race expo set the stage for a fun race day to come.
 Once again, I was fortunate for good weather on race day with 41*F at the start line, which is a bit warm, but not terrible.
 Although the elevation change is rather high at over 1,000 feet, overall, the race did not feel overly hilly.
 I remember getting to a specific point on the course where you look out from the top of a hill over the Ohio River and being confused about how we got so high above sea level because the majority of the hills were so gradual.

-From a great expo, to fair race weather and mild hills, I would highly recommended this race to runner of all speeds.
+From a great expo, to fair race weather and mild hills, I would highly recommend this race to runners of all speeds.
 Just don’t forget to get a finisher photo at the “Finish Swine” and your tequila shot with a stranger at mile 24.

 Grand Island Trail Marathon (Munising, MI)

 The idea of running surrounded by lake Superior on an island that has no cars or technology and is covered in trees and beaches sounds so amazing – but don’t let that fool you.
 Unless you are a hardcore trail runner, this course is going to beat you up both physically and emotionally.

 Take a second look at the elevation gain.
 That is not a typo, this is by far the most hilly of all the courses I have run.
 Now, on top of the very steep hills, lets add in the point that it is not paved and

 many parts have large ditches/ canals through the path that need to be jumped over.
 If the hills and ditches weren’t difficult enough, let’s add in blood thirsty mosquitoes that are so strong and quick that they will get you through your running gear while you are running.